 When the profiling data is ready, you will see a confirmation popup together with the Profiler tool window bar.
 Click this bar to open the Profiler tool window or go to if you don't use tool window bars.

-When the analysis is finished, you can review the reports.
+When the analysis is finished, you can review and analyze the reports.